-Maybe God is out of touch with what is going on in the world?
-It is a popular thought.
+Is God out of touch with what is going on in the world?
+It is a popular question.
 People are being bombarded with one crisis after another.
 The tragedies unfold in all shapes and sizes from human inflicted pain to natural disasters.
 It is easy to wonder if God is paying attention.
 Sixty-three percent of Americans still believe in God, but a growing number of individuals are joining Stephen Hawkins’ conclusion: “There is no God.”1

-They did not have Facebook, Instagram or Snapchat.
+They did not have Facebook, Instagram or Tik-Tok.
 Fox News, CNN and NPR did not exist.
 Instead, they had the Areopagus.
 Imagine a gathering of intellectual elites who had the authority to form public opinion.
 That was the Areopagus.
 We are told people gathered there to spend “their time doing nothing but talking about and listening to the latest ideas.”4 Sounds like surfing the Internet or watching national news.
-They were addicted to hearing something new and then adding their 2 cents.
+They were addicted to hearing something new and then adding their spin to it.
 Even if the process was futile, they did not stop.
 They could not stop, because they were so unsatisfied and frustrated with what they already knew.
 Again, sounds like us.

 It was in this environment that God sent an interruption.
 His name was Paul.
 We are told Paul walked among their statues and started talking to people about Jesus.
 He spiked their curiosity because they had never heard of this God.
 They wanted to hear more so they scheduled him to speak at the Areopagus.
 Some were sincere in their quest to understand Paul’s God.
 Others were just looking for a good debate.
 Either way, God interrupted their world.

 The reason this episode recorded in Acts is so important is because God reveals His relevancy.
-He proves He knows what it is like to stand at the pump, but reveals the pump could be the interruption we need to find God.
+He proves He is in touch with what is going on in the world.
 Through Paul, God reminded everyone He is intricately involved in every human’s life.
 We will dig into it in the next time.